chadwhitacre/public/FCKeditor.Zope/trunk/FCKeditor/README.txt

         If your Zope application doesn't use the stock Plone 2.0.5 content types then you will need to write a subclass of FCKconnector.
-The FCKeditor file browser reproduces fundamental CMS functionality, and decisions regarding content types and permissions are very application-specific.
-        Rather than developing what would amount to a mini-language to describe this interface, it is easier and safer to just do it in Python.
+The FCKeditor file browser reproduces fundamental CMS functionality, and decisions regarding content type mapping and permissions are very application- specific.
+Rather than developing what would amount to a mini-language to describe this interface, it is easier and safer to just let you do it in Python.

     2. Plone-space